people

 Eunjung Yeo

-Eunjung Yeo recently completed her Ph.D. in Linguistics at Seoul National University and has joined the ChangeLing Lab as a visitor in 2024.
+Eunjung Yeo is a visiting scholar at the University of Texas at Austin.
+She recently completed her Ph.D. in Linguistics at Seoul National University and has joined the ChangeLing Lab as a visitor in 2024.
 Her research has focused on the application of technologies for atypical speech, including dysarthric and nonnative speech, from the perspectives of phonetics and phonology.

 haeji-jung.jpg